mica-web/mica-web.github.io/collections/_learn/02_CSS/dimensions.md

 }
 ```

 As you can see in the second example above, the `height` property does not work as expected when set as a percentage.
-This is because the percentage value is calculated based on a parent element -- and if that doesn't have a specified height, the height of the `div` reverts back to its default behavior.
+This is because the percentage value is calculated based on a <b>parent element</b> -- and if that doesn't have a specified height, the height of the `div` reverts back to its default behavior.

+{: .callout }
+The <b>parent element</b> is the element wraps around the HTML element you're targeting.
+For a link (`a`) inside a paragraph (`p`), the `p` is the parent of the `a` element.
+The parent can even be the same type of HTML element, like in the case of nested `div`s.

 Example three below shows the effect of `height: 50%` when the parent has a set height.